isakedo/DNNsim/README.md

-# DNNsim 0.1.5
+# DNNsim 0.3.0

 Gitignore is set up for CLion IDE, if you want to use a different IDE add their project file extensions to .gitignore.
 It recommend to used it from the command line.
 The folder "models" must contain a folder for each network.
-Inside each folder the file "train_val.protoxt" is mandatory, while "precision.txt" is optional (If not set the precision is generic)
-The weights and activations for each network in their corresponding network folder inside the folder "net_traces".
+Inside each folder the file "train_val.protoxt" is mandatory, while "precision.txt".
+This file must have 5 lines corresponding to the final precisions and the header.
+It is optional (If not set the precision is generic) The weights and activations for each network in their corresponding network folder inside the folder "net_traces".

-### Things to do:
-*  Pragmatic
-*  Laconic
-*  Bit-fusion
-*  Booth enconding
-*  LSTM
-*  Precisions format
-*  Update readme
+The tool works with batch files that can be found in the folder "examples".
+All the options and parameters are described in the README file in that folder using BNF like notation.
+The file "common.h" under the folder "sys/include/sys" contain global variables.
+Check this file before launch any simulation.

 ### Requeriments
 *   Cmake posterior to version 3.10